– Feeding roles ensure your child establishes a healthy relationship with food and learns to enjoy a variety of foods.

 Infants can’t talk at this age, but they will give you very clear signs when they are hungry or full.
 Your bubs role of deciding whether to eat and how much to eat is the same for when they become a toddler and will continue right through into their teenage years.

-- Much greater stress at meals (for you and them).
+- Greater stress at meals (for you and them)

-- Children who lose the ability to stop eating when they are satisfied.
+- Losing the ability to know when they are full

 - When feeding baby hold the spoon a near the front of their mouth and let the decision to come forward and eat be theirs